nicolemors/nextjs-blog/posts/dark-matter.md

         </figcaption>
 </figure>

-As time as gone by, Dark Matter has grown exponentially.
+As time has gone by, Dark Matter has grown exponentially.
 As the front-end engineering team made the move to React components, we moved our reference site to Storybook.
 This serves as a robust home for all the parts of Dark Matter and provides a centralized location, the single source of truth, for all the systems' principles, guidelines, components, resources and more.

 #### Success: